BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2_Creating_a_Raw_Transaction.md

 $ utxo_vout="0"
 ```

-> **TESTNET vs MAINNET:** Obviously the "validated-the-most" criteria would matter a lot more on mainnet, where real money is being used.
+> :link: **TESTNET vs MAINNET:** Obviously the "validated-the-most" criteria would matter a lot more on mainnet, where real money is being used.

 You should similarly record your recipient address, to make sure you have it right.
 We're again sending some money back to the TP faucet:
 ```